 Among the influences on Bonheur’s work are sculptures from Ancient Greece.
 Bonheur described this painting as her own Parthenon Frieze.

-This large-scale painting, with its realistic style extending eight feet tall by sixteen feet broad and energetic movement, is proto-cinematic in its effect.
+With its realistic style extending eight feet tall by sixteen feet broad and energetic movement, this large-scale painting is proto-cinematic in its effect.